• Skip to main content

 Chef Tips and Tricks:

 • To keep track of how much broth/stock is reducing, I insert the handle of an old wooden spoon into the broth to measure the depth.
-I then make a tiny inconspicuous notch with a paring knife in the handle of the spoon to where the broth came.
+I then make a tiny, inconspicuous notch with a paring knife in the handle of the spoon to where the broth came.
 Then, I periodically insert the handle back in to see if the broth has reduced as much as I want.
-You could also do this with a wooden skewer and just mark it with a pen or marker but you'll want to discard the skewer.
+You could also do this with a wooden skewer and mark it with a pen or marker, but you’ll want to discard and not reuse the skewer.

-• If the gravy is not as thick as you like, combine a tablespoon of flour with a little of the gravy, stir well then add it back to the gravy and simmer a little while longer.
-(Be sure to let it rest a bit as it will thicken upon standing.)
+• If the gravy is not as thick as you like, combine a tablespoon of flour with a little of the gravy, stir well, add it back to the gravy, and simmer a little while longer.
+(Be sure to let it rest as it thickens upon standing.)

 Gravy in white gravy boat on beige napkin with plates, wine glass and stuffing in the background.